scouten/ericscouten.travel/content/countries/index.md

 I am a provisional member of the [Traveler’s Century Club](http://travelerscenturyclub.org/).
 I aspire to full membership, but that requires more countries and territories visited than I can currently claim.
 Using their [list of countries and territories](http://travelerscenturyclub.org/countries-and-territories) which is admittedly quite generous, here’s where I’ve been so far, in order of appearance:

-I've driven a car in each of the 55 countries and territories listed below marked with the 🚗 emoji.
+I’ve driven a car in each of the 55 countries and territories listed below marked with the 🚗 emoji.

 <ul class="countries">